Platinum-Saber/Infinite-Stack/System Daemons.md

 When a daemon starts, it usually **detaches itself from the terminal** and *runs in the background*.
 This involves several steps:

 1. **Forking**:

-    - The daemon process typically "forks" itself, meaning it creates a copy of itself.
+    - The daemon process typically **"forks" itself**, meaning it *creates a copy of itself*.
 The parent process may then terminate, leaving the child process to run as the daemon.

-2. **Detaching from Terminal**:
+1. **Detaching from Terminal**:

-    - The daemon disconnects from the terminal (or controlling terminal) to ensure it continues running independently, even if the user logs out.
+    - The daemon **disconnects from the terminal** (or controlling terminal) to *ensure it continues running independently*, even if the user logs out.

-3. **Running in the Background**:
+1. **Running in the Background**:

-    - The daemon continues to run in the background, performing its designated tasks.
-It waits for specific events or conditions to occur, such as a scheduled time or an incoming network request.
+    - The daemon *continues to run in the background*, performing its designated tasks.
+It *waits for specific events or conditions to occur*, such as a scheduled time or an incoming network request.

 <br>

 ## Managing Daemons

 On Unix-like systems, you can manage daemons using service management tools like `systemd`, `init`, or `service` commands.
-These tools allow you to start, stop, restart, or check the status of daemons.
+These tools allow you to *start, stop, restart, or check the status of daemons*.

 - **systemctl** (for systemd-based systems):

     - `systemctl start <daemon_name>`
     - `systemctl stop <daemon_name>`
     - `systemctl status <daemon_name>`

 - **service** (older systems):

     - `service <daemon_name> start`